djma777/100-days-of-code/r2-log.md

 - Started intro to Lean Software Development.
 - Started intro to Software Product Management.
 - Started Software Design and Architecture.
+  - looks like i need to learn Java first.
+I enrolled myself to a Java course too.
+Learning is fun.
+- The testing course, apparently also needs Java.
+- Java programming course, starts up with HTML, JS, and CSS - apparently.

 ### **Links**